Akron Art Mail

-Sequoia Bostick is an Illustrator, maker, and designer living in Cleveland, Ohio.
-After earning her BFA in Illustration from the Cleveland Institute of Art in 2014, she pursued a career as a resident teaching artist where she works with local youth to grow their visual art skills all while growing her own artistic practice as a multi-disciplinary freelancer.
-Bright colors, dream-like figures, cute and playful characters inhabit the stories she brings to life with both traditional and digital media.
-Sequoia’s work has been featured in Cleveland Scene Magazine, Vagabond Comics, Ideastream, The CAN Journal, And The Plain Dealer.
-You can also find her work in Cleveland Botanical Gardens, The Cleveland Museum of Art, and Maelstrom Collaborative Arts.
+Sequoia Bostick is an illustrator, maker, and designer living in Cleveland, Ohio.
+After earning her BFA in Illustration from the Cleveland Institute of Art in 2014, she pursued a career as a resident teaching artist, working with local youth to grow their visual art skills all while growing her own artistic practice as a multi-disciplinary freelancer.
+Bright colors, dream-like figures, and cute and playful characters inhabit the stories she brings to life with both traditional and digital media.
+Sequoia’s work has been featured in Cleveland Scene Magazine, Vagabond Comics, Ideastream, The CAN Journal, and The Plain Dealer.
+You can also find her work in the Cleveland Botanical Garden, the Cleveland Museum of Art, and Maelstrom Collaborative Arts.

-Akron artist, Joan Colbert, works in mixed media with an emphasis on printmaking, mainly relief prints and monotypes.
+Akron artist Joan Colbert works in mixed media with an emphasis on printmaking, mainly relief prints and monotypes.
 Inspired by literature and influenced by her environs, her artwork is often thematic, frequently including references to her favorite motifs: blackbirds and bare trees.
-She strives to reach a balance between design and idea and hopes that in each piece there is just enough left unstated to evoke more personal interpretations.
+She strives to reach a balance between design and idea, and hopes that in each piece there is just enough left unstated to evoke more personal interpretations.
 In 2019 Joan was honored with the Arts Alive Lifetime Achievement Award presented by Summit Artspace.
-She was gallery coordinator for the Summit Artspace Gallery from 2007 to 2013, is a member of Artists of Rubber City and a longtime Highland Square resident.
+She was gallery coordinator for the Summit Artspace Gallery from 2007 to 2013, is a member of Artists of Rubber City, and is a longtime Highland Square resident.

-April Couch is a self-taught Zentangle inspired artist, and the owner of Totally Tanged Creations.
-Simple tangles, or patterns, are combined in an unplanned way that grow and change in unbelievable and amazing ways.
-Every piece, whether on paper, wood, metal, stones, ceramics, or the beach, are unbelievably detailed, unique and amazing works of art.
-There are absolutely no creative boundaries and, anything is possible one line at a time!
-Couch has won many awards including, 1st Place Best of Show at the 2019 Mount Union Art Fest, the 2015 Akron Art Prize, Artist Choice and 5th Runner Up and was the button artist for First Night Akron 2017.
+April Couch is a self-taught Zentangle-inspired artist and the owner of Totally Tanged Creations.
+She combines simple tangles, or patterns, in an unplanned process so that they grow and change in surprising and amazing ways.
+Every piece, whether on paper, wood, metal, stones, ceramics, or the beach, is fantastically detailed and unique.
+She believes that there are absolutely no creative boundaries and that anything is possible, one line at a time.
+Couch has won many awards, including 1st Place Best of Show at the 2019 Mount Union Art Fest, the 2015 Akron Art Prize, and Artist Choice and 5th Runner Up at First Night Akron 2017.